 Identifying other symptoms such as headache or cough: These symptoms help narrow the range of possible causes.

-Determining whether the person is seriously or chronically ill: Many of the possible acute viral infections are difficult for doctors to diagnose specifically (that is, to determine exactly which virus is causing the infection).
+Determining whether the person is seriously or chronically ill: Many of the possible acute viral infections go away on their own and also are difficult for doctors to diagnose specifically (that is, to determine exactly which virus is causing the infection).
 Limiting testing to people who are seriously or chronically ill can help avoid many expensive, unnecessary, and often fruitless searches.

 In people with an acute fever, certain signs and characteristics are cause for concern.
 They include